 From that moment on, Delos became a sacred place, remaining forever bathed in the light of Apollo.
 One must become a personal witness of how unique this Apollonian light is, to understand.

-Delos has a long and fascinating history dating back to the third millennium BC.
+Delos has a long and fascinating history dating back to the third millennium BC, more than most of the Cyclades islands, which is evident in its ancient ruins.
 Based on a report by Thucydides, the first inhabitants are supposed to have been Kares.
 Remains of elliptical huts have been found at the top of Kynthos hill, at a height of 113m high, from where residents could easily supervise and control the small valley and the surrounding sea.

 Around a thousand years later, the history of the area continued with the Mycenaeans, when extensive settlements began to be built.
 The Apollonian sanctuary had already been established since Homeric times and reached its peak during the archaic and classical times.
 The mythical Mycenaean king of Delos, Anios, son of Apollo and great-grandson of Dionysus, had tried to maintain neutrality in the conflicts of the time.